jharrilim/jharrilim.github.io/_posts/2024-10-16-jekyll-to-gatsby-to-jekyll.md

 Gatsby would of course have me install the world through node_modules, whereas Jekyll requires very little.
 The Gemfile.lock is under 200 lines!
 For a casual project with a low update frequency, this is far more bearable.
 I will happily sacrifice my beloved TypeScript, React, GraphQL, Et Al for simplicity.

-I will take solace in simply writing Markdown, and hopefully with that simplicity, I will feel compelled to write more.
+To my surprise, GitHub Pages can also now automatically deploy jekyll sites without us needing to write any CI YAML files ourselves!

 [Jekyll]: https://jekyllrb.com